KUL-RSDA/documentation/LIS/LIS_on_HPC.md

-In the configuration file, you have to define which model you will run, over which domain and on which resolution, for example, in this case, the models were run over a region in South-America with a resolution of 0.125$^\mathrm{o}$.
+In the configuration file, you have to define which model you will run, over which domain and on which resolution, for example, in this case, the models were run over a region in South America with a resolution of 0.125$^\mathrm{o}$.

     #LIS domain: (see LDT Users' Guide for other projection information)